We the Animals

-We the Animals (2011) is the debut novel by the American author Justin Torres.
+We the Animals (2011) is the debut novel by American author Justin Torres.
 It is a bildungsroman about three wild brothers of white and Puerto Rican parentage who live a rough and tumble childhood in rural upstate New York during the 1980s.
-The youngest brother, who is the protagonist, eventually breaks away from the rest of the family.
+The youngest brother, protagonist of the story, eventually breaks away from the rest of the family.

-The novel is semi-autobiographical and is loosely based on Torres's own life growing up in up-state New York.
+The novel is semi-autobiographical and is loosely based on Torres's own life growing up in upstate New York.

 Plot

 The young, unnamed narrator, a boy, grows up in a tight-knit family with two older brothers, Manny and Joel.
-His parents, who were teenagers when the boys were conceived and they married, have an abusive unhappy marriage but still feel love for each other.
+His parents, who were teenagers when the boys were conceived, have an abusive and unhappy marriage but still feel love for each other.

 In a series of vignettes, the narrator describes how his parents struggle to keep the family afloat and how his father, and eventually his brothers, are abusive towards his mother who is deeply unhappy and longs for a better life.

 As the narrator grows up, he senses a difference between himself and his brothers, which is partially caused by his love of literature and partially caused by the fact that he is gay.
-After his parents discover his journal, which is filled with erotic imaginings and fantasies, the narrator lashes out, violently attacking his parents and sibling, after which he is interred at a psychiatric ward.
+After his parents discover his journal, which is filled with erotic imaginings and fantasies, the narrator lashes out, violently attacking his parents and sibling, after which he is committed to a psychiatric ward.